123sumanyu/team_genz/README.md

 ## Problem Statement

-In traditional farming practices, pesticides are commonly sprayed across entire fields without identifying which plants actually require treatment.
+In traditional farming practices, pesticides are commonly sprayed across entire fields without identifying which plantsactually require treatment.
 This leads to excessive chemical usage, higher costs, environmental damage, and long-term soil degradation.
 Manual inspection of crops is time-consuming and often fails to detect early-stage infections, especially in large farms.

 Existing spraying systems focus more on coverage than precision and are often expensive, complex, and unsuitable for small and medium-scale farmers.
 There is a need for a cost-effective and practical solution that enables selective treatment, reduces chemical wastage, and supports sustainable farming.